Agoric/documentation/main/ertp/guide/IssuersAndMints.md

     (the default value), `MathKind.STR` (`str`), or `MathKind.STRING_SET` (`strSet`);
     see the <router-link to="./amount-math.html">`amountMath` page</router-link> for details.
     - ```js
-      import { makeIssuerKit, make } from '@agoric/ertp';
+      import { makeIssuerKit } from '@agoric/ertp';
+      const {
-      const { issuer: quatloosIssuer, mint: quatloosMint, amountMath: quatloosAmountMath, brand: quatloosBrand } = makeIssuerKit('quatloos');
+          issuer: quatloosIssuer, mint: quatloosMint,
+	  amountMath: quatloosAmountMath, brand: quatloosBrand
+	  } =
+            makeIssuerKit('quatloos');
       // This is merely an amount, describing assets.
-It does not create new assets. const quatloos2 = quatloosAmountMath.make(2);
+      // It does not create new assets. const quatloos2 = quatloosAmountMath.make(2);
-      // Non-fungible asset, which needs an amountMath of kind 'strSet' const { mint: titleMint, issuer: titleIssuer, amountMath: titleAmountMath } = makeIssuerKit('alamedaCountyPropertyTitle', MathKind.STRING_SET);
+      // Non-fungible asset, which needs an amountMath
+      // of kind 'MathKind.STRING_SET'
+      const {
+          mint: titleMint, issuer: titleIssuer,
+	  amountMath: titleAmountMath
+	  } =
+            makeIssuerKit('alamedaCountyPropertyTitle', MathKind.STRING_SET);
       ```
 - **Get information about the issuer operations**
   - <router-link to="./api/issuer.html#issuer-getbrand">`issuer.getBrand()`</router-link>
     - Returns the `brand` the `issuer` is in a one-to-one relationship with.
 The `brand` is not closely
       held, so it can be used by fake digital assets and `amounts`.
 Do
-      not trust this method alone to identify an `brand`.
+      not trust this method alone to ensure the `issuer` has the right `brand`.
     - ```js
-      import { makeIssuerKit, getBrand } from '@agoric/ertp';
+      import { makeIssuerKit } from '@agoric/ertp';
       const { issuer: quatloosIssuer, brand: quatloosBrand } = makeIssuerKit('quatloos');
       // myQuatloosBrand == quatloosBrand
       const myQuatloosBrand = quatloosIssuer.getBrand();